MRLintern/MRLintern/README.md

 - 🌱 I’m currently working on:

     - __Clothing-Image-Classifer__: Application of Convolutional Networks to Determine Different types of Images of Clothing.
-    - __Seismic-Image-Classification_Sediment-or-Salt__: Application of Neural Networks to Determine whether a Seismic Image shows Sedimentary Layers or Salt Deposits.
     - __Deep-Go__: Application of Neural Networks to develop a Go A.I.
 Bot.
     - __NavierStokes-2D-ChanelFlow__: Needs looking at again; problems with saving output data; to be fixed ASAP.